agraebe/RideStats9000/README.md

 # RideStats9000
 ### Uber Data Visualizer
-A deployed version of the repo can be found [here](https://ridestats9000.herokuapp.com/)

 ## Usage
 RideStats9000 calculates statistics about your Uber usage (though has a demo mode for those who want to see it in action without actually logging into their Uber account).